moosakhan2/language-gender-experiment/README.md

 # language-gender-experiment
-An experiment investigating the perception of language gender for across various languages for various objects.
+An experiment investigating the perception of language gender across various languages for various objects.

 # Under Construction #